 In this post, I will tell you all about one of the “Anillo de los cenotes” (cenote ring) communities, where are the most popular among the Yucatan cenotes: Cuzama.
 I will explain how to get there and all about it, but I will also give you a good reason why you should not go there or help create awareness among the local community on responsible tourism.

 I guess you are curious to know now.

 I want to tell you first and foremost the reason why I went one time and I will never go back.

-Cuzamà in Yucatàn is such an attraction for most of the tourists mainly because in order to reach the cenotes you sit on a cart lead by a horse.
+Cuzamà in Yucatàn is such an attraction for most of the tourists, mainly because to reach the cenotes, you sit on a cart pulled by a horse.

 Nothing wrong with that, also because the cart is on a rail and the horse doesn’t really make much effort to pull it even with heavyweight, as it pretty much moves by inertia.

 The main issue here is that those horses are very badly looked after.

 They are so skinny you can see the bones.
 My own horse just had the baby and was already “working”

 Because it’s pure exploitation when it takes very little to look after them properly.

 And treating them well would also attract more people to the business if you want to see the business side of it.